Chsamir/chsamir.github.io/_pages/cv.md

 {% include base_path %}

 The code and data are results of collaborative works.
 Please cite related papers.
-Check the code on github for
+Check the code on github for:
 ======
 * Data quality meseaures
 * Binary decision on some manifolds